unnus/unnus/content/medical/dental-branding-the-anatomy-of-a-mouth-watering-dental-practice.md

 And in the second blank, you put your **differentiator**.

-A differentiator is a competitive advantage that you own.
+A differentiator is a competitive advantage that you own, it's unique value proposition that makes you unique.

 Example of Confidental™'s onliness statement :